 Katy joined BSG Ecology in 2001.
-She has experience in a wide range of consultancy work including Preliminary Ecological Appraisals, BREEAM Assessments, the production of Ecological Impact Assessments, undertaking great crested newt translocation and bat mitigation projects.
-She undertakes surveys for a range of protected species including bats, great crested newt, reptiles, water vole and otter, and holds scientific survey licences for bats and great crested newt.
+She has experience in a wide range of consultancy work including Preliminary Ecological Appraisals, Ecological Impact Assessment (EIA), Habitats Regulations Assessment (HRA), devising mitigation strategies for a range of protected species, preparing ecological management and enhancement plans and advising on biodiversity gain.
+She undertakes surveys for a range of protected species including bats, great crested newt, reptiles and water vole, and holds scientific survey licences for bats and great crested newt.
 She is an accomplished and experienced project manager.

-Since 2004 Katy has delivered ecological advice on planning and development control matters under contract to Derbyshire Wildlife Trust in relation to protected species, Local Wildlife Sites and nature conservation policy.
+Between 2004 and 2020 Katy has delivered ecological advice on planning and development control matters under contract to Derbyshire Wildlife Trust in relation to protected species, Local Wildlife Sites and nature conservation policy.
 This has included the appraisal of planning applications using her knowledge of best-practice survey guidance, legislation and planning guidance.

 Prior to joining BSG Ecology, Katy completed a 6-month European Voluntary Service scheme in Sicily and was an Environmental Surveyor for 6 months, undertaking botanical surveys of trunk roads in Derbyshire.